DataDog/integrations-core/windows_service/README.md

 ### Installation

-Install the [Windows Services integration][18], and configure it as described in the next section.

-The Windows Service check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Windows hosts.
+The Windows Service check is installed by default with the [Datadog Agent][1], but is not configured.
+Please see the next section to configure the check.

 ### Configuration